d-floe/quartzv4/content/keebs/20_Command65-Exploded-65.md

 - Add-ons: Nokia batteries for wireless Bluetooth functionality
 - Case: ivory injection-molded ABS plastic
-- Configuration: lower case silicone
+- Configuration: lower case silicone dampener only
 - Keycaps: [[IFK-WoB|IFK WoB]]
 - Plate: black sandblasted aluminum
     - Make sure to file down the notches on the plate.
 The tolerances on this plate are very tight and can even be problematic for cherry switches.